chinjui/Cost-Aware-Deep-Reinforcement-Learning-via-Asymmetric-Architecture/README.md

-# Computational Cost-Aware Control Using Hierarchical Reinforcement Learning
+# Reducing Deployment-Time Computational Cost of Deep Reinforcement Learning via an Asymmetric Architecture

-This repository is the official implementation of "Computational Cost-Aware Control Using Hierarchical Reinforcement Learning".
+This repository is the official implementation of "Reducing Deployment-Time Computational Cost of Deep Reinforcement Learning via an Asymmetric Architecture".

 <img src="./assets/flowchart.png" width="850">